Supporting social inclusion and climate change mitigation

 Climate Change Resilience

-A key aspect of this strategy is how the Skills Centres, working with their industry and departmental counterparts, will mainstream contextualised climate change adaptation and mitigation strategies into all relevant training activities across the tourism, handicraft and agribusiness sectors.
+A key aspect of this strategy is how the Skills Centres, working with their industry and departmental counterparts, mainstreams contextualised climate change adaptation and mitigation strategies into all relevant training activities across the tourism, creative industry and agribusiness sectors.

-The Vanuatu Skills Partnership has a long history of stimulating institutional reform within the Government of Vanuatu and will continue to work at this institutional level with key partners on climate change.
+The Vanuatu Skills Partnership has a long history of stimulating institutional reform within the Government of Vanuatu and it continues to work at this institutional level with key partners on climate change.

-This will also include collaborating with organisations such as the Vanuatu Climate Action Network (VCAN) and the Vanuatu Business Resilience Committee (VBRC), to ensure that the skills sector is actively included within climate change planning and policy-making at national and provincial levels.
+This includes collaborating with organisations such as the Vanuatu Climate Action Network (VCAN) and the Vanuatu Business Resilience Committee (VBRC), to ensure that the skills sector is actively included within climate change planning and policy-making at national and provincial levels.